apigee/apijam/Labs/Core/Lab 4 API Security - Securing APIs with API Keys/README.md

 4. Click **Add**

 5. The policy will be added after any policies you previously had in the Request flow.
-Since we likely want this to occur first, drag the new policy to be the leftmost.
+Whenever adding a policy to a flow, think about where the policy should be in relation to the other policies in the flow.
+In this case, drag the new policy to be the leftmost.

 6. With the *Verify API Key* policy selected, you can see its configuration (the default policy configuration is below).
 Note that the API Key is being retrieved from the context as the variable *request.queryparam.apikey*.
 This is the default but the policy can be configured to retrieve the key from any parameter key you prefer.